ostis-ai/sc-machine/README.md

 ## Config

-This repository provides a default configuration for the SC-machine.
-To customize the _SC-machine_ to suit your needs you can [create your own config file](https://ostis-ai.github.io/sc-machine/other/config).
+This repository provides a default configuration for the sc-machine.
+To customize the _sc-machine_ to suit your needs you can [create your own config file](https://ostis-ai.github.io/sc-machine/other/config).

 ## Feedback